Final Cut of Director: Soundtrack

-Release
+Release Bommalattam remained unreleased until Nag Ravi of Insight Media intervened and released it on 12 December 2008.

-The Hindi and Tamil versions of Final Cut of Director were scheduled for release in 2008 but the Hindi version's release was postponed.
-The Tamil version was scheduled to release in June 2008 but was delayed until December.
-The Tamil version was a box office success.
-The Hindi version of Final Cut of Director was released in October 2016 and went unnoticed due to lack of promotion.
+The Hindi version was renamed Final Cut of Director and was released on 21 October 2016 after a ten year delay.
+While Bommalattam was successful, Final Cut of Director went unnoticed due to lack of promotions.

 Critical reception

-Nowrunning wrote: "Like aged and mellowed spirits, director Bharati Raja has matured and levitated towards one of his first loves—a whodunit".
-Behindwoods wrote: "Bommalattam is a perfectly crafted and executed investigative thriller.
-The surprise factor being Bharathiraja’s tautly woven screenplay—it negates the chance of tedium, even for a fraction of a second."
-The critic added; "Irregular lip-sync of actors also reveal that the movie is in fact dubbed into Tamil after having been shot in Hindi directly".
+Ayyappa Prasad of Nowrunning wrote, "Like aged and mellowed spirits, director Bharati Raja has matured and levitated towards one of his first loves—a whodunit".
 Sify wrote; "hats off to Bharathiraja for creating a taut thriller which is a masterpiece of moods, anxieties and dread.
 Quite simply, unmissable."
-Rediff wrote: "Bharathiraja's screenplay lacks punch.
+Pavithra Srinivasan of Rediff.com wrote, "Bharathiraja's screenplay lacks punch.
 He seems to have been confused about whether to give importance to the characters themselves, or the thriller portion."
-The Hindu wrote: "The pluses of Bommalattam place Bharatiraaja on a pedestal.
+Malathi Rangarajan of The Hindu wrote, "The pluses of Bommalattam place Bharatiraaja on a pedestal.
 The minuses play spoilsport."
-The critic said; "It’s obvious that many of the scenes have been filmed in Hindi alone—flawed lip sync makes a mockery of some of the serious scenes".
+She added, "It’s obvious that many of the scenes have been filmed in Hindi alone—flawed lip sync makes a mockery of some of the serious scenes".